 Dick Grayson

 This is the original Robin that we all know and love.
 The original orphan that Batman adopted and took in as his protégé, Grayson’s background in acrobatics already gave him an advantage in crime fighting.
-When considering all Robins in order, it’s hard not to think of the one we loved the most.
+When considering the many Robins, it’s hard not to think of the one we loved the most.
 Grayson went on to become Nightwing after joining The Teen Titans and wanting to be his own identity.
 There is a lot that could be said about Dick Grayson, such as his iconic relationship with Starfire, but also that he is a womanizer in a skin-tight outfit that makes him an appealing character to readers.

 Jason Todd